nikhilaii93/pr-autobuild/README.md

 	1. Mandatory: Approval count is greater than equal to **DEFAULT_APPROVAL_COUNT_ENV** variable
 	1. Mandatory: There is no review iwth **changes_requested** status
 	1. Optional: PR is tagged with a certain label **PR_LABEL_ENV**
-	1. Optional: Build is successful (eg. through Jenkins)
+  1. Optional: List of codeowners (same as in CODEOWNER file in .github) **CODE_OWNERS_ENV**, build will only be triggered if there are no pending CODEOWNERS review on the PR
-1. This workflow gets triggered through a external event which is a POST call:
+1. Optional: Build successful event(eg. through Jenkins)
-  1. `curl -s -X POST -u nikhilaii93:$TOKEN -H "Content-Type: application/json" -H "Accept: application/vnd.github.everest-preview+json" "https://api.github.com/repos/$GITHUB_REOSITORY/dispatches" -d '{"event_type": "pr-build-success $PR_NUM"}'`
+  1. This workflow gets triggered through a external event which is a POST call: `curl -s -X POST -u nikhilaii93:$TOKEN -H "Content-Type: application/json" -H "Accept: application/vnd.github.everest-preview+json" "https://api.github.com/repos/$GITHUB_REOSITORY/dispatches" -d '{"event_type": "pr-build-success $PR_NUM"}'`
   1. Replace **$TOKEN** with actual GITHUB access token
   1. Replace **$GITHUB_REPOSITORY** with owner/repo
   1. Replace **$PR_NUM** with actual PR number